tatumio/tatum-csharp/README.md

 If there ever is a need to see what is going on under the hood you can use the Debug Mode to output underlying `request curl` and `response content` to the `Debug` console.

-**When contacting Tatum support providing those logs can help us identifying the issue faster.**

 To use debug mode simply register Tatum SDK like this:

 ```cs